 Fall vegetables are actually the ones which grow best during the cold weather.
-But the timing of plantation is crucial as each plant will take firm number of days to reach full maturity.
+But the timing of plantation is crucial as each plant will take a firm number of days to reach full maturity.
 We don’t have to worry much about the leafy greens as you can harvest them early, but the flowering vegetables need attention as you have to make sure that maturity happens before the initial freeze in late fall.

 Prepare your Fall Garden for Planting

 Do a quick soil test to gauge an accurate pH level of your soil.
 If it is above 6, it’s good!
 If not, add 1 pound of lime per 100 square feet of garden.
 This will quickly correct the pH for growing fall vegetables.
-Remove or dispose any dead or infected plants which won’t be needed any longer.
+Remove or dispose of any dead or infected plants which won’t be needed any longer.

 Add 2 inch of rich manure and rotate, but make sure that seeds are not spread out all over your garden.
 If you have any space in your garden that won’t be used for plantation until next spring, cover it with black plastic.